 For those who don’t like sitting around, you can hire Stand Up Paddle Boards, kayaks, and bodyboards from Meelup Beach Hire.
 They also rent out beach volleyballs for use on the free nets and beach umbrellas to protect from the intense sun.

-It can get crowded during the summer school holidays, so I advise getting there early to secure a parking spot.
+It can get crowded during the WA summer school holidays, so I advise securing a parking spot early.